 Via the hodograph transform, the teleomorphic maps and their boundary values give us parametrisation of the frozen boundaries.
 The maps are real analytic and locally quasiregular, thus locally well under control in their domain.
 However, their boundary behaviour is a more subtle issue.
 Somewhat surprisingly, there we have the best control in the cases where the ellipticity of the equation \eqref{teleo34} degenerates as strongly as possible, see Proposition \ref{surprise1} and Theorem \ref{surprise2}.

 No doubt the most interesting cases are when the degeneration happens on the whole boundary.
 However, we wish to use our analysis also for partially frozen boundaries, and therefore we formulate accordingly (most of) the results in this and the following subsection.
-On the other hand, this approach allows us to work with maps on the unit disc, which makes the descriptions simpler.
+On the other hand, even for dimer models with gas, this approach allows us often to work with maps on the unit disc and thus makes the descriptions in the general case simpler.